 Using yogurt in scones keeps everything in balance.
 By that I mean that because of it's acidity the yogurt reacts with the baking powder in the flour and makes the leavening (rising) process work super well.

-You'll have noticed there's no sugar in these scones.
-You won't miss it and adding a generous dollop of cream and a healthy Clean Eating jam on top of a warm scone is perfect.
-And sugar free.
-So maybe have two...
+As mentioned earlier, there's no sugar in these scones.
+So they're not sweet (captain obvious here).
+You won't miss the sugar, and adding a generous dollop of cream and a healthy (sugar-free) jam on top of a warm scone is perfect.
+Maybe have two...

 The Scone Dough